iamrajiv/GSoC-2022/GSoC_2022_Work_Summary.md

 - [x] Initialization of the documentation engine based on Docusaurus from scratch.

-  - [x] Initialise the new Docusaurus site using `npx create-docusaurus@latest new-keptn-docs-engine classic` command and push the changes to [keptn-sandbox/new-keptn-docs-engine](https://github.com/keptn-sandbox/new-keptn-docs-engine).
+  - [x] Initialised the new Docusaurus site using `npx create-docusaurus@latest new-keptn-docs-engine classic` command and push the changes to [keptn-sandbox/new-keptn-docs-engine](https://github.com/keptn-sandbox/new-keptn-docs-engine).

   > Above task is done and I have pushed the changes directly to the repository.
+Commit can be found here [https://github.com/keptn-sandbox/new-keptn-docs-engine/commit/e2f2202b01894806e1d9e924d97abb2b98b2d8d1](https://github.com/keptn-sandbox/new-keptn-docs-engine/commit/e2f2202b01894806e1d9e924d97abb2b98b2d8d1).

 - [x] Adding as basic documentation on how to use Docusaurus and what configuration of Docusaurus we are following like Project structure, Templates, etc.